Digital adoption platform: Components

-A digital adoption platform is an interface between users and a digital application.
+A digital adoption platform is a software layer that operates between users and a digital application to guide and support application use.
 A DAP provides automated in-app user guidance with the help of interactive walkthroughs, step-by-step overlays, self-help menus, and contextual information as the user navigates through the application.
 DAP captures user engagement and workflow information on the backend, which can then be accessed by the organization using analytics.

 History

 The origins of digital adoption platforms (DAPs) can be traced back to the early 1990s with Electronic Performance Support Systems (EPSS), designed to provide context-sensitive, on-the-job assistance and reduce reliance on traditional training.
-EPSS systems were mostly focused on ERP and banking applications due to their due to their implementation complexity and the fact that most interfaces were not web-based.
+EPSS systems were mostly focused on ERP and banking applications due to their implementation complexity and the fact that most interfaces were not web-based.

 Unlike EPSS, modern DAPs offer seamless in-app overlays and interactivity leveraging the widespread use of HTML based SAAS interfaces.
 The sector gained momentum in the early 2010s with WalkMe (founded 2012 in Israel), which introduced no-code guidance, tooltips, and behavioral analytics across web applications.
 In the mid-2010s, a second wave emerged with platforms like Pendo, Whatfix, and Lemon Learning, offering multilingual support, easier deployment, and more focused on usage.
+In 2013, Toonimo, a DAP, was launched to guide users through websites.
+By the late 2010s, DAPs increasingly combined in-app guidance with analytics and behavioral insights, using data on software usage to identify where users struggled and improve adoption.
+In 2017, Apty emerged as a digital adoption platform focused on enterprise software adoption across complex business processes, combining on-screen guidance with usage analytics and process compliance.

 Today, digital adoption platforms infuse AI into their products, providing contextual guidance that adapts based on user input, role, or behavior.